-In-Situ Remediation of Residual Upland and Sediment Contamination and Groundwater to Surface Discharge: Case Studies of Full-Scale Treatment Systems
+Groundwater to Surface Discharge: Remediation of Shoreline and Sediment Sheen - Case Studies of Full-Scale Treatment Systems

-John Collins, General Manager and COO, AquaBlok, Ltd.
+John A. Collins, General Manager and COO, AquaBlok, Ltd.

-Residual upland contamination can impact nearby surface water and sediments at petroleum and MGP sites.
-In some cases, groundwater can be impacted by soil residuals, which can subsequently contaminate both surface water and sediments.
-These impacts can be minimized using combinations of low-permeability material with adsorptive or reactive treatment materials in active caps on sediments and shorelines.
-These approaches reduce the “risk-of-remedy" often created by conventional sediment removal and ex situ treatment and avoid the unsustainable practice of moving the problem from one media to another (i.e. from sediment to upland landfill).
-Advancements in materials and placement systems for shoreline and sediment impacts have created a wide range of materials and designs that can be used to implement an “active cap” treatment system to accomplish in situ reduction of contaminant levels in sediments, pore water and surface water with minimal impact to the target water bodies.
+Residual upland contamination at petroleum and MGP sites can impact nearby surface water and sediments.
+In some cases, groundwater plumes can be created by impacted soil, which can subsequently form sheen in surface water.
+Higher risk-of-remedy can be created when using conventional sediment removal (with ex situ treatment) and the unsustainable practice of moving the problem from one media to another (i.e., from sediment to upland landfill).
 Treatment materials of various sizes and specific gravity can be placed uniformly in combination with bulk material such as sand and gravel.
-Laboratory evaluations using various composite aggregate formulations for adsorption of organic contaminants and selected metals have been performed using both batch tests and flow-through columns to illustrate active capping applications.
-Data collected on removal efficiencies and modeling will be presented to illustrate the impact of the addition of reactive materials to the composite aggregate to treat contaminants and to discuss their relative influence.
-Treatment materials, such as organoclays and activated carbon, have provided appreciable reduction of contaminants to both petroleum and MGP sites at full-scale and can be incorporated into composite particles with targeted cap permeabilities.
+Treatment materials such as organoclays and activated carbon have provided appreciable reduction of contaminants to both petroleum and MGP sites at full-scale and can be incorporated into composite particles with targeted cap permeabilities.
 This paper will present data from lab testing and profiles of full-scale installations of reactive caps alone, and in combination with a low-permeability capping material.